 Students in Becton College have the opportunity to explore a wide range of interests through their majors and a huge selection of minors, as well as through our general education curriculum.
 This curriculum enables students to choose courses from areas that explore world cultures, the creative arts, the most recent developments in science, math, and computer sciences, and political, social, and humanistic issues.

-Outside of the classroom, you will be encouraged to participate, according to your interests, in such activities as Green Day, the Words Arts and Music Festival (WAMFest has featured such artists as Bruce Springsteen and Rosanne Cash), Hot Topics, where students and faculty explore the most vital issues of the day, our first-rate theater events, filmmaking, and presentations of science papers in conjunction with other colleges and universities.
-In fact, many of our students work directly with their faculty on research projects, have an opportunity to present at both regional and national conferences, and publish in peer-reviewed journals.
+Outside of the classroom, you will be encouraged to participate, according to your interests and your choice of Florham or Metropolitan campuses, in the arts, entertainment, and nonprofit programs, some in conjunction with other colleges and universities.
+Many of our students work directly with their faculty on research projects, have an opportunity to present at both regional and national conferences, and publish in peer-reviewed journals.
 What a tremendous advantage this presents to those preparing for either graduate study or the first stages of a career!

 I look forward to seeing you on campus and to speaking with you.
 If you have any questions or ideas you would like to share, please do not hesitate to contact me directly.